Block-experts/blockchain-presentations/wallet/key-concepts.md

 - Consider multi-signature wallets for added security.

 ---
+# Examples of Software Wallets

+- **Metamask**: A browser extension and mobile wallet that supports Ethereum and ERC-20 tokens, with dApp integration.
+- **Phantom**: A user-friendly wallet primarily for Solana blockchain, offering staking and NFT support.
+- **Rainbow**: An Ethereum wallet with a beautiful interface, focused on DeFi and NFT management.
+- **X-Wallet**: A multi-chain wallet created by myself, supporting various networks and featuring simple staking and swapping features.
+---

 # Hardware Wallets

 Hardware wallets are physical devices designed to securely store your private keys offline, providing a high level of security against online threats.

 ### Examples of Hardware Wallets
-- **Ledger Nano S/X**: Popular hardware wallets supporting a wide range of cryptocurrencies.
+- **Ledger Nano S/X**: Popular hardware wallets supporting a wide range of cryptocurrencies.(7M $ makerDAO)
 - **Trezor**: Known for its user-friendly interface and robust security features.
-- **KeepKey**: Offers a sleek design and integration with various software wallets.
+- **KeepKey**: Offers a sleek design and integration with various -  software wallets.
+- **HSM Wallet**: Server Oriented Blockchain Protection

 <!-- ### Key Insights from Vitalik Buterin
 Vitalik Buterin highlights the importance of using hardware wallets for long-term storage of significant cryptocurrency holdings.
 He recommends: